 This first-of-its-kind resource will allow marketers to contribute to this ongoing benchmark, while also searching and reviewing real-time compensation packages and profiles of other positions across multiple specialties in marketing, including the top spot of CMO.

-The Chief Marketing Officer (CMO) Council is dedicated to high-level knowledge exchange, thought leadership and personal relationship building among senior corporate marketing leaders and brand decision-makers across a wide range of global industries.
-The CMO Council's 12,500-plus members control more than $500 billion in aggregated annual marketing expenditures and run complex, distributed marketing and sales operations worldwide.
-In total, the CMO Council and its strategic interest communities include more than 60,000 global executives in more than 110 countries covering multiple industries, segments and markets.
-Regional chapters and advisory boards are active in the Americas, Europe, Asia-Pacific, Middle East, India and Africa.
-More information about the CMO Council can be found at www.cmocouncil.org
+The Chief Marketing Officer (CMO) Council is the only global network of executives specifically dedicated to high-level knowledge exchange, thought leadership and personal relationship building among senior corporate marketing leaders and brand decision-makers across a wide range of global industries.
+The CMO Council's 16,000-plus members control approximately $1 trillion in aggregated annual marketing expenditures and run complex, distributed marketing and sales operations worldwide.
+In total, the CMO Council and its strategic interest communities include more than 65,000 global executives in more than 110 countries covering multiple industries, segments and markets.
+For more information, visit www.cmocouncil.org